Moukalaba-Doudou National Park

-Moukalaba-Doudou National Park is a national park in Gabon.
+Moukalaba-Doudou National Park (French: Parc national de Moukalaba-Doudou) is a national park in Gabon.
 It covers an area of 4500 km2.
 The national park includes various habitat types, including humid rain forest and savannah grasslands.

-The WWF started a development programme in the park in 1996.
+The World Wildlife Fund started a development programme in the park in 1996.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on October 20, 2005, in the Mixed (Cultural & Natural) category.